Getting Our Clients The Compensation They Deserve In Every Wrongful Death Case

-Since 2000, Weiner, Spivey & Miller has advocated for the families of those who have died due to the carelessness of others.
-Our attorneys have over 190 years of combined experience in investigating, negotiating and trying wrongful death cases across Virginia, Maryland and the District of Columbia.
+Since 2000, Weiner, Spivey & Miller, PLC has advocated for the families of those who have died due to the carelessness of others.
+Our senior attorneys each have over 40 years of experience in investigating, negotiating and trying wrongful death cases across Virginia, Maryland and the District of Columbia.

 All personal injury claims are based upon one premise: an individual has been injured in an event that was someone else’s fault.
-When the victims survives their injuries, he or she is entitled to file a personal injury claim against all responsible (“liable”) parties, in order to receive compensation for their injuries and losses (“damages”).
-If, unfortunately, the victims dies from their injuries, their family (their “estate”) has the right to file a claim against those responsible.
-The victim’s death must have occurred under circumstances that would have supported a personal injury action, if they had survived (such as a car accident).
+When the victims survive their injuries, they are entitled to file a personal injury claim against all responsible (liable) parties, in order to receive compensation for their injuries and losses (damages).
+If the victims die from their injuries, their family (their “estate”) has the right to file a claim against those responsible.

 Common causes of wrongful death claims include: